ILIIH/trip_planner_RPA/README.md

 ## **1. Overview.**

 Our trip planner robot allows you to select your trip preferences.
 Once you provide your preferences, the robot gathers all the necessary information about trip options.
 It then compiles a detailed email and sends it to your inbox, including all the relevant details.
 You can simply review the options presented in the email, choose your desired trip, and start enjoying your vacation.
+You could find more information about processes in Documenation Folder.

 ## **Contents:**